 To be granted placement to the next grade level, a student in the regular program should be working at a grade level or higher.
 Grade placement for high school students is determined solely by credit accrued at TCIS and other schools.
-Credits earned at other institutions are evaluated by the principal before placement.
+The Head of Division evaluates credits earned at other institutions before placement.